diegogolds/self-learning-threshold-policy/README.md

 \sum_{j = 1}^J 1_{task j is in a server pool with x tasks at time t} = n x (q_n(t, x) - q_n(t, x + 1)).

 Here J is the total number of tasks that arrived to the system during the simulation, n is the number of server pools and q_n is the occupancy state as defined in the paper.

+FIGURE 6

+The data used to create this figure was generated using the file 'dynamiclambda.m', with the parameters indicated in the paper.